peter88213/yw-timeline/docs/usage.md

 - The yWriter project file and the Timeline file are located in the same directory.
 - They have the same file name and differ in the file extension.
 - Either a timeline or a yWriter project is generated from the other file for the first time.
 After that, the two files can be synchronized against each other.
+- **Please keep in mind:** Synchronizing means overwriting target data with source data.
+Since yw-timeline works in both directions, there is always a danger of confusing source and target, thus losing changes.
+So if the program asks you for confirmation to overwrite a file, better check if it's actually the target file.

 ### On the yWriter side

+#### Items
+- Each item is synchronized with Timeline.
+Items appear in Timeline as events of the "Item" category.
+- You can add and remove "Item" events in yWriter.
+- Changes to the item short name affect the event text during synchronization.
+- Changes to the item description affect the event description during synchronization.

+#### Scenes
 - Only normal scenes are synchronized with Timeline, or exported to Timeline.
 Unused scenes, "Notes" scenes, and "Todo" scenes will not show up in the timeline.
 - Changes to the scene date/time affect the event start date/time during synchronization.
 - Changes to the scene title affect the event text during synchronization.